 Jesus tells us this: “For those who exalt themselves will be humbled, and those who humble themselves will be exalted.”
 Matthew 23:12

-In today’s society we imagine the rich and powerful visiting other rich and powerful people.
+In today’s society we typically see the rich and powerful forming relationships with other rich and powerful people.
 Yet in Matthew 23:12 Jesus is telling us that God chooses to live with the humble and contrite.
 The humble and contrite are exalted in being offered an opportunity to live in spiritual intimacy with Jesus Christ, Our Lord and Saviour.

 Jesus does not enter the heart of the ‘exalted ones’ who perceive they are powerful and have no need for Him.
 The unrepentant have no desire for God’s mercy.
 Jesus enters the heart of the ‘contrite, humble ones’ who have faith in Him and know that they need His grace and love to succeed.

 I like to think of spiritual concepts in images because they help me to understand God’s mysteries.